 Over recent years a significant number of companies have tried to convert a portion of their workforce from employees to contractors, often for tax avoidance purposes.
 To counter this trend, the government has introduced various pieces of legislation which aim to prevent employers classifying a member of staff as a contractor when, to all intents and purposes, they are an employee (a practice known as ‘disguised employment’).

 The IR35 rules (also known as off-payroll working rules) came into force in 2000 and clamped down on the general practice of disguised employment.
 However, this did not prevent Managed Service Companies (MSCs) from continuing the practice of disguised employment (i.e. whereby an intermediary company – an MSC – essentially puts distance between the ‘employer’ and the ‘disguised employee’).
 So the government also introduced MSC legislation in 2007, which deemed all payments received by a worker working through a MSC to be employment income.

-Reforms to the IR35 rules are due to come into force in April 2021.
+Reforms to the IR35 rules came into force in April 2021.
 These reforms could make end clients more wary about dealing directly with contractors who set up their own limited company.

 Are umbrella companies affected by IR35 and MSC rules?

 Contractors who are concerned that they could fall under Management Service Company legislation can either set up their own limited company or work via an umbrella company.
 This will normally be enough to establish themselves as falling outside the MSC legislation.

 However, setting up their own company will not normally deal with IR35.
 Although other measures which can be taken, e.g. taking on more clients and ensuring that any contract with the sole/primary client is not too restrictive and does not reflect an employment contract.
 Umbrella companies are generally a safer option in terms of IR35.

 But some umbrella companies can also fall foul of the tax rules, so care should be taken when using one.
 A recent government warning about rogue umbrella companies notes that: